 After lunch, cruise through Pallathuruthy village and arrive at a small lake (Vattakkayal) amidst paddy fields.
 Take a relaxing walk and watch toddy tapping.
 Return to the boat after the beautiful sunset.

 Cruise to Alleppey, the ancient port town, criss-crossed by rivers, lakes, canals, lagoons and paddy fields, named as the Venice of the East.
 Disembark and take a guided tour of the old part of the town.
 Visit the markets, temples, churches and mosques and the beach.
 Transfer to Cochin.

-Transfer to Cochin Airport for your flight to London (international flight not included in the cost of the tour).
+Transfer to Cochin Airport for your flight to London.